Medical Vaginal Hospital Birth

-- Obstetricians, midwives and staff praised you for being skilled and praised your birth-coach for knowing how to help you stay in control and on top of your birth as it unfolded.
+- Obstetricians, midwives, and staff praised you for being skilled and praised your birth-coach for knowing how to help you stay in control and on top of your birth as it unfolded.

-- Families always felt empowered and positive about using birth and birth-coaching skills even if they hated every single moment of their hospital birth, if people were rude to them, if the birth was nothing like they wanted or planned and if there was a challenging or unfortunate outcome.
+- Families always felt empowered and positive about using birth and birth-coaching skills even if they hated every single moment of their hospital birth, if people were rude to them if the birth was nothing like they wanted or planned and if there was a challenging or unfortunate outcome.

-Using your birth skills will always leave you feeling more satisfied about your birth.
+Using your birth skills will always leave you feeling more satisfied with your birth.
 Using your birth skills prevents you from feeling passive, out of control or disconnected from one of the most important events in your life.
 Act now and have a great hospital birth.

 First things first